… Bugs in Food? Would You Like Some Wood and Rodent Hair With That?

 4. Food Dye Made from Bugs

-Earlier this year Starbucks pledged to phase out the use of a bug-based food coloring used in its Strawberries & Crème Frappuccino, among other products.
+Recently Starbucks pledged to phase out the use of a bug-based food coloring used in its Strawberries & Creme Frappuccino, among other products.
 The red dye is made from an extract from the cochineal, an insect, but Starbucks is far from the only taker.
 Cochineal extract, also known as carmine, is used in everything from jams and juices to baked goods, candy and cake icing.

 3. Mold and Rot